britton-jb/sentinel/README.md

 It must define two functions, `unauthorized/2`, and `unauthenticated/2`, where the first parameter is the connection, and the second is information about the session.

+## Notes
+1.0.0 attempted to utilize the semantic versioning tradition of increasing the major version on breaking changes.
+There are many breaking changes in this update.

 ## Contributing/Want something new?
 Create an issue.
 Preferably with a PR.
 If you're super awesome